SimpleFunctions

 Autonomous Kalshi portfolio management — your views, your strategies, your risk gates.

-On a schedule you control, an LLM agent wakes up with your full context — views, strategies, risk limits, last tick's handoff note — calls 50+ tools, makes decisions, and writes a structured note for next time.
+On a schedule you control, an LLM agent wakes up with your full context — views, strategies, risk limits, last tick's handoff note — calls the portfolio toolset, makes decisions, and writes a structured note for next time.
 Mechanical risk gates bound the blast radius; reasoning fills the space inside.

 Realist oil painting in Joseph Wright of Derby chiaroscuro style — late-17th-century maritime chronometer maker assembling brass clockwork at his nighttime workbench